-North Dakota Minimum Wage and Work Conditions Summary Poster Poster Required
+North Dakota Minimum Wage and Work Conditions Summary Poster Required

-The North Dakota Minimum Wage and Work Conditions Summary Poster is a minimum wage law poster by the North Dakota Department Of Labor and Human Rights.
+The North Dakota Minimum Wage and Work Conditions Summary Poster is a labor law posters poster by the North Dakota Department Of Labor and Human Rights.
 This is a mandatory posting for all employers in North Dakota, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the minimum wage for both tipped and untipped employees as how overtime is dealt with as well as exemptions to the rules of overtime.
 This poster also discusses various requirements that must be followed for various different jobs.
 This poster also discusses what to do if an employee feels like their employer is discriminating against them.